PrincessLaurora/Bibliotrack/README.md

 # Bibliotrack
-A custom app that allow you to keep track of your owned books including the ones you have borrowed
+A custom app that allow you to keep track of your owned books including the ones you have lent